 Although you are capturing things that happen naturally, with no input from you, this does NOT mean that documentary photography is simply snapshots.

-You’ll still want to understand how to expose correctly, where to place yourself for the best light (since you can’t move your subjects) composition and so on, so there is a high degree of skill involved.
+You’ll still want to understand how to expose correctly, where to place yourself for the best light (since you can’t move your subjects) composition and of course get the best in camera settings, so there is a high degree of skill involved.

 What is Lifestyle photography?